 Omega 3 Foods

 Here are a few examples of foods with higher omega-3 content.
 Keep in mind, these animal-based sources provide primarily EPA and DHA, while the plant-based sources only provide ALA.
-Because of this, plant- and animal-based omega-3s function differently in our bodies and provide different benefits.
-(Check out my Balancing Omega-3s and Omega-6s blog to learn about the difference between plant and animal omega-3s!)
+Because of this, plant- and animal-based omega 3s function differently in our bodies and provide different benefits.

 *Beware of high mercury content in these fish!